wieni/wmmailable/UPGRADING.md

 # Upgrade Guide

 This document describes breaking changes and how to upgrade.
-For a complete list of changes including minor and patch releases, please refer to the [`CHANGELOG`][changelog].
+For a complete list of changes including minor and patch releases, please refer to the [`CHANGELOG`](CHANGELOG.md).

 ## v2
 In this version the interfaces of both `MailableInterface` and